- February 21, 2017

 "Beyond Enemy Lines" is a tactical first-person shooter game that takes place during World War II.
 As a lone sniper, you must use stealth and strategy to infiltrate enemy lines, complete objectives, and evade capture.
 With a variety of weapons and environmental obstacles, each mission offers a unique challenge.
 Success requires patience, precision, and a keen tactical mind.

-- The game offers a nostalgic experience reminiscent of Project I.G.I., appealing to fans of classic tactical shooters.
+- The game has a nostalgic feel reminiscent of classic tactical shooters like Project I.G.I.

-- Gameplay is frustrating due to poor enemy AI, unbalanced damage mechanics, and a lack of mid-mission saving options.
+- Gameplay is frustrating due to poor enemy AI and unbalanced damage mechanics, making it difficult to progress.

 story